 We strongly recommend you do not smoke during fertility treatment or pregnancy.

-The National Health Medical Research Committee (NHMRC) recommends no more than two standard drinks per day for women and four for men, with at least two alcohol-free days per week.
+The NHMRC recommends no more than two standard drinks per day for women and four for men, with at least two alcohol-free days per week.

 The impact of alcohol on a woman’s reproductive system is unknown, but heavy intake in men is known to affect sperm production.

-The weeks following a positive pregnancy test are an important stage of development for the baby, and it is recommended that women abstain from alcohol completely.
+The weeks following a positive pregnancy test are an important stage of development for the baby, and it is recommended that women abstain from alcohol completely during this period.